Kidlandlee is situated 1400 feet above sea level in the heart of Northumberlands National Park.

 Two three-seater sofas, flat screen TV with Freeview, DVD player, dining space with seating for six.
 Wood burning stove.

-Equipped with single gas oven, gas hob, fridge with freezer box, microwave, washing machine.
+Equipped with single gas oven, gas hob, fridge with freezer box, counter top freezer, microwave, washing machine.
 Please note there is no dishwasher since the off-grid power supply is unable to support both a dishwasher and washing machine.

 With fixed four-poster 5' king size bed, chest of drawers, wardrobe.